Fathom (AI Meeting Notes) Alternatives

 How we picked

-AI meeting recorder alternatives split along three vectors: pricing model (freemium with unlimited tier vs paid-only vs enterprise), recording mechanism (calendar-bot vs browser-extension vs desktop-native), and feature focus (notes-and-actions vs engagement-analytics vs revenue-intelligence).
-Picks below address each combination.
+AI meeting recorder alternatives split along three vectors: capture mechanism (bot-joins vs browser-extension vs local audio), pricing shape (freemium-with-unlimited vs paid-only vs enterprise), and feature focus (notes-and-actions vs engagement-analytics vs noise-bundle).
+Picks below address each combination relevant to a Fathom user's exit reasons.

 • Initial published version with 5 picks.